4 day Seattle Itinerary for First Time Visitors!

 Seattle is such a beautiful and fun place to visit.

-The Pacific Northwest has a reputation for it’s beautiful green scenery and for good reason.
+The Pacific Northwest has a reputation for its beautiful green scenery and for good reason.
 Seattle is no exception and it also boasts beautiful waterfronts as well.
-If you are headed to Seattle and looking for a perfect Seattle itinerary for your first time, the you have come to the right place!
+It is a city with plenty of things to see, fun things to do, great restaurants, and entertainment!
+If you are headed to Seattle and looking for a perfect Seattle itinerary for your first time, then you have come to the right place!

-For a first time visitor I would give yourself 3-4 days to be able to hit all the major landmarks.
+For a first time visitor I would give yourself 3-4 days to be able to hit all the major landmarks and to fit in a day trip!

-I had the awesome opportunity to spend the trip with a friend who is a local which was great because they knew the best things to do and how to fit them in to each day based on traffic and crowds.
+I had the awesome opportunity to spend the trip with a friend who is a local which was great because they knew the best things to do and how to fit them in to each day based on traffic and crowds which brings you an inside perspective for your Seattle Itinerary.

 Read below for the perfect 4 day Seattle Itinerary.